Select Page

 Sin is disobedience and rebellion against God’s loving rule and reign over mankind.
 Sin entered the world and mankind when Adam ate the fruit God had forbidden him to eat at the beginning of creation in the Garden of Eden (Genesis 3:6 NIV).

-How does Adam’s sin of disobedience affect me and the rest of mankind?
+How does Adam’s sin affects you and the rest of mankind?

 Would you like to know Who Jesus Christ is?